 On the last night I went there I was looking at what records the DJ had lined up.
 I noticed a 12” cover with a black and red design on it but couldn’t make out the name.
 There was a lad next to me who pointed to the cover and said in a sharp tone ‘That’s next’.

 I was still squinting at it trying to make out the name ’Oh aye, what is it’.
 Then he replied in a very deadpan voice ‘Them my friend, are the new gang in town’.
 I smiled not knowing what he meant, the DJ who was pulling the record out of the sleeve ‘He’s right, this record will wipe the floor’.
 He placed the vinyl on the turntable.

-The last few bars of Heat of the Moment by Asia were fading out then followed a few seconds of silence which is very uncharecteristic for any DJ.
-Normally they have a seemless fade and mix into the next track.
+The last few bars of Heat of the Moment by Asia were fading out then a few seconds of silence followed which is usually bad for any DJ.
+Normally they have a seamless mix into the next track.
 But no, not this time.
 It was as though the DJ wanted to give the last song enough time to fully leave the room and prepare the audience for what was to come.
 A sort off respectful time of silence and contemplation.

 The next few posts are interviews with bands who influenced Metallica.
 First up is Danny Haynes vocalist with Weapon UK.